Financial Help for Individuals in Toledo and Northwest Ohio

 corporate gets.
 Financial need required.
 For more information, call toll-free (866) 328-1313.

-For disabled low and moderate income homeowners in Lucas County and six nearby counties(Defiance, William, Henry, Fulton, Wood, and Ottawa), the Ability Center (885-5733) has a grant program
+For disabled low and moderate income homeowners in Lucas County and six nearby counties(Defiance, Williams, Henry, Fulton, Wood, and Ottawa), the Ability Center (885-5733) has a grant program

 to improve accessibility within their homes.
 For more information, check the